jacopovirga/daily/README.md

 ---

-Made with ❤️ using Sefaria.org
+Made with ❤️ using Sefaria.org API.